Skip to main content

 Viewing API Keys

-In your dashboard under Settings > API Keys, you can see:
+In your dashboard under Account > API Keys, you can see:

 Note: You cannot view the secret after creation.
 Only the key ID is visible.